enduserrr/webserv/README.md

 * Max header(s) & url size limit (can handle atleast 100K chars but should be limited imo) OK!
 * Name based virtual hosting | OK!
 * Set a file to answer if directory requests | OK!

-* Briefs for ServerLoop, CgiHandler & Methods funcs
+* Briefs for ServerLoop, CgiHandler & Methods funcs | OK!
-* Logger message after setting custom error page